nodebotsau/scientist-kit/README.md

 When it runs you should see some pixels chasing each other up the strip and changing colour as they go.

+Going further:

+* Use the LEDs to react to something happening on your server such as load, memory etc
+* Animate different patterns of LEDs for different meanings.

 ### Make some noise

 The sound sensor is a very simple microphone that outputs an analog signal.
 In